-How To Install iPadOS 17.5 on Your iPad
+How To Install iPadOS 17.5.1 on Your iPad

-Apple just dropped the new iPadOS 17.5 on May 13.
-This update is for everyone, whether you’re working, creating, or just playing around on your iPad.
-In this guide, we’ll show you how to install the latest update, so you can dive into all the new features.
+Apple just dropped the new iPadOS 17.5.1 on May 20, only one week after the launch of iPadOS 17.5.
+This update fixes a “rare” bug that caused previously deleted images to reappear in the Photos library.
+In this guide, we’ll show you how to install the latest update.

 iPadOS 17 is compatible with iPads equipped with an A10 Bionic chip or its successors.
 Here’s a quick checklist to see if your iPad is eligible for the iPadOS 17 update: